codinghim/CSE363-Cyber-Security-Attacks/README.md

 # CSE363 Offensive Security Works Repository

 This is the repository of all works completed for the course, CSE363, at Stony Brook University during Spring 2020.

-Each folder has requirement document, tar.gz file and source code
+Each folder has requirement document: "FOLDER_NAME.txt"

 ### License & Copyright